 It worked fine for what we needed, but I will say we had some extremely sweaty nights in Utah’s summer heat, and some chilly spring evenings in the mountains as well.
 Our lack of insulation (and excess amount of windows) meant we were kind of stuck dealing with whatever temperatures Mother Nature threw our way.

-For our second van build, we knew insulation was a priority for us.
+For our second and third van builds, we knew insulation was a priority for us.
 Here’s why…

 Just like every project with your van build, you’ll quickly find there are several different insulation options to choose from.
 You could go down the rabbit hole of research for days about camper van insulation.
 Trust me, I have.
 But I did it so you don’t have to!